chaselikethebank/tech-show-app/README.md

 to check the migrations and what to roll back
 SELECT * FROM migrations ORDER BY id DESC;

+checking enums from a migration
+SELECT * FROM sqlite_master WHERE type='table' AND name='works';

 to check the table columns
 PRAGMA table_info(table_name_here);